deviceOwl - Discover Device Potential

 deviceOwl includes periodically updated device knowledge that includes in-depth information about thousands of household smart devices, such as smart speakers & smart thermostats and covert consumer surveillance devices, such as spy thermostats, spy smoke alarms, spy alarm clocks and many other surveillance devices currently being sold on e-commerce sites.

 deviceOwl is designed for travelling, and therefore once installed and updated, does not require a cloud, or even a network connection to perform device identification.

-This makes it ideal for travelling in regions that may not have an Internet connection, due to poor cellular infrastructure, lack of coverage, national protective firewalls, or simply being inconvenient to configure after a long and tiring journey.
+This makes it ideal for travelling in regions that may not have an Internet connection, due to poor cellular infrastructure, lack of coverage, national protective firewalls, or simply being inconvenient to configure after a long journey.